Aliases for SOCS3 Gene

 GeneCards Summary for SOCS3 Gene

 SOCS3 (Suppressor Of Cytokine Signaling 3) is a Protein Coding gene.
-Diseases associated with SOCS3 include primary polycythemia and polycythemia vera.
-Among its related pathways are Signaling by GPCR and TGF-Beta Pathway.
-GO annotations related to this gene include protein kinase inhibitor activity.
-An important paralog of this gene is SOCS2.
+Diseases associated with SOCS3 include Dermatitis, Atopic, 4 and Overnutrition.
+Among its related pathways are IL-6 signaling pathway and IL10 Signaling Pathway.
+Gene Ontology (GO) annotations related to this gene include protein kinase inhibitor activity.
+An important paralog of this gene is CISH.